PlumpMath/panda3d-test/README.md

-A simple game in Panda3D, a mess actually
--jtr
+A simple scenegraph explore the Panda3D gaming engine